The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 You can select from a variety of views on the Tableau dashboards.
 Dashboards let users compare multiple types of data simultaneously because data can be viewed in different ways in each view.

-You can access dashboards by clicking the ‘New Dashboard’ option on the bottom tab, which is also where you can see the sheets that you are currently working on.
+You can access dashboards by clicking the ‘New Dashboard’ option on the bottom tab, where you can see the sheets you are currently working on.

 Creating dashboards is as easy as dragging and dropping views from the sheets to the visualization area.